logwolvy/search-app/README.md

 - Binary search on inverted index or radix tree for token level autocompletion
 - Query analyzer for weighing down common words
 - Positional frequency and inverted document frequency(IDF) to improve relevancy scoring
+- React component testing
+- Refactoring `autocomplete-search` component to break it down further
 - CSS media queries for responsiveness (not very good at this)
-- Component tests
-- Refactoring `autocomplete-search` component to break it down further